SSO for Wasabi Console Access Using CyberArk

 18. Click Save.

-19. Select the Roles tab.
+19. In the CyberArk web application, select the Roles tab.
 Click Add Role.

-20. Provide a Name for the role and make note of the role name.
-Add the Organization (if necessary) with the SAML Web Application.
+20. In the Add Role dialog, provide a Name for the role and make note of the role name, then add the Organization (if necessary) with the SAML web application and select the Role type.
 Click Save.

-Do not put any spaces in the role name because we will need to create the same role name within the Wasabi Console for authentication.
+Do not put any spaces in the role name because you will create the same role name in the Wasabi Console for authentication.

 22. Click Add and Save the role settings.